Vietnam.vn - Nền tảng quảng bá Việt Nam

 14 Syrian police officers wearing protective gear in a wide-area alarm system photo 1

-Photo of former President Assad on a ruined street.
+Picture of former President Assad on a ruined street.

 Some residents say the protests are linked to recent pressure and violence targeting the Alawite minority – a sect seen as loyal to Assad, who was ousted by Sunni Muslim rebels on December 8.

-The new government, led by Hayat Tahrir al-Sham (HTS), a former al-Qaeda affiliate, has not commented on the curfew, which will take effect from 6 p.m. local time on December 25 until 8 a.m. the following morning.
+The new government, led by Hayat Tahrir al-Sham (HTS), a former al-Qaeda affiliate, has not commented on the curfew, which will take effect from 6 p.m. on December 25 (local time) until 8 a.m. the following morning.

 Syria's new leadership has repeatedly pledged to protect religious minorities, amid concerns that the former rebel administration could impose a conservative form of Islamic rule.